-CVHEC names team liaisons for its strategic advisory boards
+CVHEC names team liaisons for its strategic advisory groups;

 (FEB.
-10, 2026) — Four former Central Valley college presidents will serve as team liaisons for strategic advisory board streams — created by the Central Valley Higher Education Consortium Board of Directors at its Strategic Planning Retreat last summer — that will be key areas of CVHEC focus for the next three to five years.
+11, 2026) — Four former Central Valley college presidents will serve as regional liaisons for priority area advisory committees created by the Central Valley Higher Education Consortium Board of Directors at its Strategic Planning Retreat last summer.
+The four committees will lead the key areas of CVHEC focus for the next three to five years.

 STREAM 1: DATA SHARING AND REGIONAL DASHBOARDS